parithosh/last-digits-of-fibonacci/README.md

 # last-digits-of-fibonacci

 If one needs to calculate the last digits of a fibonacci number, One can calculate the fibonacci number and then take the last digits.
-However this gets infeasabile very quickly.
+This gets infeasible very quickly.

 However, The fibonacci sequence follows a pattern when it comes to the last digits.
 The last digit repeats every 60 numbers, the last 2 digits repeats every 300 numbers, the last 3